nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * SPIDIF digital audio

 ### Input
-There are two (2) analog MEMS (micro electro mechanical) microphones on the Dev board.
+There are two (2) analog MEMS (micro electro mechanical) microphones on the Dev Kit.
 These are enabled by default.

 If you want to use the MIC1 and MIC2 pins for audio input, you'll need to [cut a trace](#back-traces).